Top photo, L-R – Carol Clark, Prof. Nick Robinson, Commissioner Rose Harvey, Ruth Pierpont and Suzanne Clary

 The John Jay Lecture, a free program jointly sponsored by Pace Law School and the Jay Heritage Center since 1994, was held on April 29th at the Jay Estate in Rye, NY.
 The esteemed guest and speaker was Hon.
 Rose Harvey, Commissioner of Parks, Recreation & Historic Preservation of the State of New York.
 Accompanying her were Deputy Commissioner of Historic Preservation, Ruth Pierpont and Deputy Commissioner of Real Property and Legislative Affairs, Carol Clark.

 On arrival, together with Pace Law School Professor Nicholas Robinson and JHC President Suzanne Clary, the Commissioner toured the “Path Through History” landmark and park, also taking in its 10,000 year old viewshed to Long Island Sound.
 A free program and reception for the public followed.
-The new Dean of Pace Law school, David Yassky, welcomed the audience and together with Shelby Green, Professor of Historic Preservation, awarded Commissioner Harvey the Pace Medal of Excellence.
+The new Dean of Pace Law School, David Yassky, welcomed the audience and together with Shelby Green, Professor of Historic Preservation, awarded Commissioner Harvey the Pace Medal of Excellence.
 The full program is available on video here.

 Commissioner Harvey delivered a powerful presentation about the importance of preserving the tangible places and touchstones of our past like John Jay’s home; their site specific stories remind us of the many firsts in our state’s history including “the leaders, the catalysts in so many progressive movements in social causes, in tolerance and diversity.”
 In a talk titled “Stewardship of New York’s Cultural and Natural History,” the Commissioner marveled, “Here we are at the boyhood home of the only native founding father and the first Chief Justice of the United States, author of New York’s constitution and two time governor, abolitionist and patriarch of several generations of similarly public minded descendants.
 It is a reminder of how many leaders called New York home and it is a source of state pride that we have preserved this home.”